yoshi-1224/gsoc-submission/README.md

 This feature has been merged.
 The code can be found in this [PR](https://github.com/deepmind/kapitan/pull/317) on Github.

+#### TODO

+- this can be extended to use custom json schema and other type of validations such as for Terraform
+- making json schema validation a function/filter for jsonnet and jinja2 template input types

 ### Feature 4: standalone binary

 Kapitan has been available via pip or docker.
 A standalone binary for Linux systems has been created using Pyinstaller which ships the Python interpreter as well so that it can even run on systems without Python runtime.
+The original issue is found [here](https://github.com/deepmind/kapitan/issues/145).

+This feature has been merged.
+The code can be found in this [PR](https://github.com/deepmind/kapitan/pull/323) on Github.

+#### TODO

+- making the binary part of the release on Travis.

 ## Extra stuff

 - Secret sub-variables feature that allows multiple secrets to be stored in a single yaml file (Merged):  <https://github.com/deepmind/kapitan/pull/282>

-- Creating a more structured documentation using mkdocs (Merged): <https://github.com/deepmind/kapitan/pull/331>
+- Creating a more structured documentation using mkdocs (Merged): <https://github.com/deepmind/kapitan/pull/331>.
+In addition, all the documentation for the new features linked above has been written by me as I implemented them.

+- Example walk-through for kubernetes (Merged): <https://github.com/deepmind/kapitan/pull/340>

+  ​

+  ​